AdobeDocs/data-collection-apis/src/pages/endpoints/collect/index.md

 A successful response returns one of the following statuses, and a `requestID` if none was provided in the requst.

-* `202 Accepted` when the request was successfully processed;
+* `202 Accepted` when the request was successfully processed
-* `204 No Content` when the request was successfully processed and the `silent` parameter was set to `true`;
+* `204 No Content` when the request was successfully processed and the `silent` parameter was set to `true`
-* `400 Bad Request` when the request was not properly formed (e.g., the mandatory primary identity was not found).
+* `400 Bad Request` when the request was not properly formed (e.g., the mandatory primary identity was not found)